pilegard/cogfoundations/index.Rmd

 Condensed from original

 #### Second edition {-}
-Revisions to first edition version: Edits for clarity and additional context throughout.
+Second edition revisions by Anne Yilmaz: Edits for clarity and additional context throughout.
 Added content on distinction between retrieval and recognition.
 Emphasis added to demonstrate role of memory contamination over time to reflect more recent research.
 Citations and characterization of eyewitness memory research substantially updated.

 Cover photo by Alex Grodkiewicz on Unsplash.